Tuesday, April 30, 2024

 Creeley, as he had in a Los Angeles Times opinion piece co-written with renowned legal scholar Eugene Volokh cited by Curmie back in December, insisted that… wait for it… context matters.
 In the webinar he argued that simply chanting that slogan remains protected speech; doing so while brandishing a weapon or engaging in true threats or intimidation, however, would be a different matter.
 Context!

 But, as they say in the late-night infomercials, Wait!
 That’s not all!
-If FIRE was unimpressed with the executive order, they pulled no punches in their commentary on calling in the cops to prevent a protest, simply because Governor Abbott didn’t like it… and because the University of Texas-Austin President Jay Hartzell is a spineless idiot who cravenly went along.
+If FIRE was unimpressed with the executive order, they pulled no punches in their commentary on calling in the cops to prevent a protest on April 24, simply because Governor Abbott didn’t like it… and because the University of Texas-Austin President Jay Hartzell is a spineless idiot who cravenly went along.
 Dozens of arrests were made, and one photojournalist (ironically enough, from the local Fox affiliate!) was dragged to the ground from behind and detained, although video evidence shows that he was, as instructed, moving back.
 In any sane society, that cop would be summarily fired and charged with first-degree assault.
 Chances of that happening in Greg Abbott’s Texas: roughly those of Kristi Noem being named PETA’s Person of the Year.

 Angel Eduardo’s piece on the FIRE website is headlined, “Texas tramples First Amendment rights with police crackdown of pro-Palestinian protests,” and is accompanied by the photo you see to the right.
 It doesn’t get any better for Abbott and his minions later in the article.